-The starting point for sequence design is the determination of the binary hydrophobic/hydrophilic pattern in the primary sequence38 A design target conformation can be characterized by a curve.
+The starting point for sequence design is the determination of the binary hydrophobic/hydrophilic pattern in the primary sequence ?
+A design target conformation can be characterized by a curve.
 To determine a binary pattern along the curve, it is necessary to identify the interior volume enclosed by the curve.
-To do so, a simple method (See Figure 8) consists in locating C{α} atom on the curve, and to construct a grid covering the extent of the C{α} .
+To do so, a simple method (See Figure 6) consists in locating C{α} atom on the curve, and to construct a grid covering the extent of the C{α} .
 For every point on the grid, the number of neighboring C{α} atoms is determined.
 Choosing only the points which have many neighboring C{α} atoms as the center of spheres, an approximate "interior" volume is obtained by taking the union of these spheres.
-Constructing the C{β} atoms from the curve, the atoms facing the "interior" volume can be assigned a hydrophobic character by standard core-packing algorithm like DEE.^{33, 39} Subsequently, the curve can be modified so as to bury more or fewer side-chains according to desired criterion such as buried hydrophobic surface or volume.^{40, 41}
+Constructing the C{β} atoms from the curve, the atoms facing the "interior" volume can be assigned a hydrophobic character by standard core-packing algorithm like DEE ^{?,?}.
+Subsequently, the curve can be modified so as to bury more or fewer side-chains according to desired criterion such as buried hydrophobic surface or volume ^{?,?}.

-Fig. 8.
+Figure 6.
 Determination of binary patterning.
-(A) A three-helix bundle curve.
-(B) C{α} atoms on the curve.
-(C) "Inside" volume as the union of spheres centered at points near (within 8 Angstroms) sufficiently many (more than 12) C{α} atoms.
-(D) C{β} atoms constructed from the curve located within the "inside" volume.
+A: A three-helix bundle curve.
+B: C{α} atoms on the curve.
+C: "Inside" volume as the union of spheres centered at points near (within 8 Angstroms) sufficiently many (more than 12) C{α} atoms.
+D: C{β} atoms constructed from the curve located within the "inside" volume are colored red.